johannesvollmer/exrs/README.md

 -   Safe API (almost impossible to accidentally write invalid files)
 -   This is a pretty detailed README, yay
 -   [Awesome Contributors!](CONTRIBUTORS.md)

+### Wasm
+This crate supports the `wasm-unknown-unknown` target.
+Until WASM has threads, decoding and encoding will be slower for compressed files.
+Of course, you will need to read from byte buffers instead of file handles.

 ### Running Tests